Maine Practice Materials with helpful tips

 Maine State Government Agency Regulations -- Changes.

-TIP: Posting on the Secretary of State's website is as much as six months behind the changes.
-Check this Rules Changes site to make sure your rule hasn't changed in the last few months and not been posted yet.
+TIP: Posting on the Secretary of State's website can be as much as a month behind or more.
+Check this Rules Changes site to make sure your rule hasn't changed and not been posted for the Agency or Department yet.

 Guide to Maine State Government Rulemaking